 Below are some more ideas.
 Be sure to read our post about the top things to do in Chicago at night for even more suggestions.

-Beyond elaborate light displays, you will discover live ice carving, festive music, train rides, food, and even Santa Claus himself, until his return to the North Pole on December 23rd.
-This event is daily beginning in late November and ending in early January
+Beyond elaborate light displays, you will discover live ice carving, festive music, train rides, food, and even Santa Claus himself, until his return to the North Pole on December 20th.

 Looking to see a different side of Chicago?
 Take a walk with some spooky history on our evening Ghost Tour.